particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 # {{title}}

-This section provides tutorials for new users of the [Particle Maker Kit](https://store.particle.io/collections/shields-and-kits#particle-maker-kit) to get started quickly and build some projects using the contents of the kit.
+This section provides tutorials for new users of the [Photon Maker Kit](https://store.particle.io/collections/shields-and-kits#particle-maker-kit) to get started quickly and build some projects using the contents of the kit.
 These tutorials assume you’ve gone through the [Getting Started](/guide/getting-started/intro/photon/) guide and have set up your Photon.
-If not, head over there first.
+You'll also need to know how to use the [Particle Web IDE](http://build.particle.io), for which we have a tutorial [here](/guide/getting-started/build/photon/).

 ![Photon Maker Kit](/assets/images/maker-kit-box.jpg)

-## Tutorial #1: Web-connected servo gong
+## Tutorial #1: Servo Gong

 In this beginner tutorial, you’ll learn how to connect the Maker Kit servo to your Photon, and how to control it via the web using the [Do Button](https://ifttt.com/products/do/button) app on your smartphone to ring a gong or other noise-making object.

-<iframe width="500" height="180" src="https://www.youtube.com/embed/SAE3dq_ChZw?rel=0" frameborder="0" allowfullscreen></iframe>
+<iframe height="168" src="https://www.youtube.com/embed/stg5DNLRgOk?rel=0" frameborder="0" allowfullscreen></iframe>

 ### What you'll need